a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 new_gl_tier.name = new_name + gl_tier_name_split[1] + gl_tier_name_split[2]
 ```

-There is one last thing to do before finally saving and exporting the transcription as a new .eaf file: When copying and adding a new tier, each segment of the original tier gets copied and added to the new tier as well.
-These new segments share the same attribute values as the original segments including the internal annotation ID each segment has.
-This annotation ID must be unique for each segment.
-If it isn't, the resulting .eaf file is corrupted and for example cannot be opened in ELAN.
-To prevent this from happening, all segments of all tiers have to be renamed.
-The particular annotation ID is not important as long as it is unique and does not appear more than once in the file.
+There is one last step before saving and exporting the transcription as a new .eaf file: When copying and adding a new tier, each segment of the original tier gets copied and added to the new tier as well.
+These new segments share the same attribute values as the original segments, including the internal annotation ID of each segment.
+Annotation ID's must be unique for each segment across an .eaf file, however; if they are not, the resulting .eaf file is corrupted and cannot be opened in ELAN.
+To prevent this from happening, all ID's on all tiers have to be renamed.
+The particular annotation ID is not important as long as it is unique per file.
 By convention, the annotation ID of a segment consists of the letter *a* followed by a unique number.

 ```python
 # Renaming the annotation ID of all segments